 What are blue light blocking glasses?

-Blue light blocking glasses are specifically designed to filter out the harmful blue-violet light rays that is commonly emitted from digital screens.
+Blue light blocking glasses are specifically designed to filter out the harmful blue-violet light rays that are commonly emitted from digital screens.

 This has become an increasing concern in the modern world and here’s why: